 - The diagnosis of dementia or mild cognitive impairment is confirmed by neurocognitive testing, which involves several hours of written or computerized tests that provide detailed evaluation of specific thinking skills such as judgment, planning, problem-solving, reasoning and memory.

-- There is brain imaging evidence, usually with magnetic resonance imaging (MRI), showing evidence of either:
+- There is brain imaging evidence, usually with magnetic resonance imaging (MRI), confirming:

 - A recent stroke, or

-- Other brain blood vessel changes whose severity and pattern of affected tissue are consistent with the types of impairment documented in neurocognitive testing.
+- Other vascular brain changes whose severity and pattern of affected tissue are consistent with the types of impairment documented in cognitive testing.

-- There is no evidence that factors other than vascular changes are contributing to cognitive decline.
+- There is no evidence that nonvascular factors may be contributing to cognitive decline.

 Causes and risks

-Additional risk factors are the same ones that raise risk for heart problems, stroke and other diseases that affect blood vessels.
-Many of these vascular factors also raise risk for Alzheimer's.
-The following strategies may reduce your risk of diseases that affect your heart and blood vessels — and also may help protect your brain:
+The following strategies may reduce the risk of developing diseases that affect the heart and blood vessels — and may help protect the brain: